khaledh/khaledh.github.io/docs/osdev/21-elf-loader-p1.md

    07
 ```

-We can see there are many sections and serveral segments.
-The last part shows how the sections are
+We can see there are many sections and several segments.
+The last part shows how the
-mapped to the segments.
-We are mainly interested in the segments of type `LOAD`, which are the ones
+sections are mapped to the segments.
+We are mainly interested in the segments of type
-to be loaded into memory.
-We also need the `DYNAMIC` segment for applying relocations.
-The nice
+`LOAD`, which are the ones to be loaded into memory.
+We also need the `DYNAMIC` segment
-thing here is that we don't need to worry about which section is code, data, or bss.
-The segments
+for applying relocations.
+The nice thing here is that we don't need to worry about which
-include a flags field that tells us the permissions of the segment (read, write, execute).
-We'll use
+section is code, data, or bss.
+The segments include a flags field that tells us the
+permissions of the segment (read, write, execute).
+We'll use this information to set the
-this information to set the correct permissions on the virtual memory regions.
+correct permissions on the virtual memory regions.

-Notice also that the `VirtAddr` of some segments doesn't necessarily start on a page boundary.
+Notice also that the `VirtAddr` of some segments doesn't necessarily start on a page
-However, their `Align` field tells us that the first page of the segment should be aligned to a page
+boundary.
+However, their `Align` field tells us that the first page of the segment should
-boundary (I'm making a simplifying assumption here that `Align` values are always equal to x86-64's page size, i.e. 4KiB).
-Thus, a segment's start page is the segment's `VirtAddr` rounded down to the nearest page boundary.
+be aligned to a page boundary (I'm making a simplifying assumption here that `Align`
+values are always equal to x86-64's page size, i.e. 4KiB).
+Thus, a segment's start page is
+the segment's `VirtAddr` rounded down to the nearest page boundary.

 ## ELF Reader

-To keep the loader simple, we'll implement a separate ELF reader module that provides an interface
+To keep the loader simple, we'll implement a separate ELF reader module that provides an
-to iterate over the sections and segments of an ELF file.
-Let's add a new file `elf.nim` to the
+interface to iterate over the sections and segments of an ELF file.
+Let's add a new file
-`kernel` directory, which will contain the various types and procedures needed to read an ELF file.
+`elf.nim` to the `kernel` directory, which will contain the various types and procedures
+needed to read an ELF file.

-We'll start by defining an `ElfImage` and `ElfHeader` types, along with supporting types.
+We'll start by defining two types: `ElfImage` and `ElfHeader`, along with supporting
+types.

 ```nim
 # src/kernel/elf.nim